Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics

 \section{Sub-Riemannian manifolds}

-In this section we specify our construction to sub-Riemannian manifolds and we investigate in more details the properties of the invariant $\rho$ for these structures.
+In this section we specialize our construction to sub-Riemannian manifolds and we investigate in more details the properties of the invariant $\rho$ for these structures.

 Recall that a sub-Riemannian structure on a smooth manifold $M$ is given by a completely non-integrable vector distribution $\distr$ endowed with an inner product on it.
+In particular $\distr$ has constant rank but does not need to be equiregular.
 An \emph{admissible curve} is a curve that is almost everywhere tangent to $\distr$ and for such a curve $\g$ we can compute its length by the classical formula